-Sheridan's Valley Campaign was the last of three smaller campaigns that comprise the Shenandoah Valley Campaign of 1864.
+Sheridan's Valley Campaign was the last of three campaigns that comprise the Shenandoah Valley Campaigns of 1864.

 On March 12, 1864, President Abraham Lincoln appointed Ulysses S. Grant as General-in-Chief of the Armies of the United States.
 Upon his arrival in Washington, DC, Grant drafted a plan to have the various Union armies in the field to act in concert and strike the Confederacy from several directions.
 Grant would travel with Major General George Meade's Army of the Potomac in pursuit of General Robert E. Lee's Army of Northern Virginia in the Richmond, Virginia area; Major General William T. Sherman would march three Federal armies south from Chattanooga, Tennessee to capture Atlanta, Georgia; and Major General Franz Sigel would invade western Virginia's Shenandoah Valley to cut off supplies to Lee's army and to prevent any Confederate attempts to attack Meade's flank.

 The Shenandoah Valley runs in a north-south direction through approximately 140 miles of western Virginia between the Allegheny and Blue Ridge Mountains.
 Because of its exceptionally fertile farmland, the valley served as the breadbasket for the Confederacy during the American Civil War.
 In May 1864, Sigel marched 9,000 to 10,000 soldiers into the valley with orders from Grant to destroy the railroad center at Lynchburg, Virginia.
 Sigel's short-lived operation, known as the Lynchburg Campaign, ended on June 17 and 18, when Confederate Lieutenant General Jubal Early's Army of the Valley moved into the Shenandoah Valley from the south and defeated the Federals at the Battle of Lynchburg.